Trust-as-a-Service: Intelligent Collaboration Orchestration via Model Context Protocol-Aided Agentic AI: TaaS: Principles and Core Components

 In the proposed TaaS, MCP serves as the capability discovery and interaction layer connecting distributed agents.
-Device-side agents expose their capabilities through MCP interfaces, allowing the central server to dynamically discover available device resources and tools.
-Based on these discovered capabilities and task requirements, the central server-side agent can perform task-specific trust evaluation.
-Furthermore, the trust evaluation service provided by the server-side agent is exposed through MCP interfaces, enabling task owners to access the trust assessment service in a unified and standardized manner.
-Through this design, MCP facilitates flexible capability discovery, service access, and interaction among distributed agents, thereby supporting scalable task-specific collaboration.
+Device-side agents expose their capabilities through MCP interfaces, allowing the central server to dynamically discover available device resources and callable tools.
+Based on these discovered capabilities and the task needs interpreted by the server-side agent, the central server-side agent can perform need-driven trust evaluation.
+Meanwhile, the trust evaluation service provided by the server-side agent is also exposed through MCP interfaces, enabling task owners to access the service through a unified and standardized entry point.
+Through this design, MCP supports capability discovery, service invocation, and runtime interaction among distributed agents, thereby enabling scalable task-specific collaboration.